National Sports Media Association: History

 On November 1, 2005, Community Bank of Rowan (later part of Yadkin Financial) purchased the Innes Street location, opening its headquarters there in 2006.
 This required the NSSA to move to a temporary location on North Main Street in Salisbury, but visitors would not be allowed.
 Veteran sports journalist Dave Goren, best known as sports director at WXII-TV in Winston-Salem, North Carolina, became NSSA executive director September 1, 2009.
 On December 1 of that year, the NSSA held a reception at its new office in 1,900 square feet at 325 Lee Street in Salisbury.
 The warehouse only included a few items such as shoes autographed by Ralph Sampson and a football signed by Berman; the rest remained in storage.
 The NSSA has since moved to Summit Avenue in Salisbury, on the campus of Catawba College.

-At the 54th annual program in June 2013, Dan Patrick of ESPN Radio received the award as Sportscaster of the Year with Peter King of Sports Illustrated honored as Sportswriter of the Year.
+At the 54th annual program in June 2013, Dan Patrick of ESPN Radio received the award as National Sportscaster of the Year with Peter King of Sports Illustrated honored as National Sportswriter of the Year.
 The Hall of Fame inductees were Mitch Albom and Dick Vitale.

-In June 2014, hockey broadcaster Mike "Doc" Emrick was voted Sportscaster of the Year, with King repeating as Sportswriter of the Year.
-Inducted in the Hall of Fame were sportscaster Marv Albert and sportswriter Rick Reilly.
+In June 2014, hockey broadcaster Mike "Doc" Emrick was voted National Sportscaster of the Year, with King repeating as National Sportswriter of the Year.
+Inducted into the Hall of Fame were sportscaster Marv Albert and sportswriter Rick Reilly.

 Emrick and writer Tom Verducci were the national award winners honored on June 8, 2015.
 Four new NSSA Hall of Fame members were inducted: baseball writer Hal McCoy, basketball commentator Bill Raftery, sportswriter and sportscaster Lesley Visser and, posthumously, author, journalist and television personality Dick Schaap.

 In April 2017, after 57 years in Salisbury, the National Sports Media Association moved to Winston-Salem, North Carolina.